Nbkvig/Discord-Chat-Mod/documentation/ryan-contributions.md

 # Ryan's Contributions

+## 11/29/25
+### What I did:
+* Updated main and flask_app to record new data from guilds.

+### What's next:
+* Update flask_app to work with multiple guilds.

+### What broke or got weird:
+* flask_app will continue to occupy the same port if main.py is exited using ctrl-z.
+On reboot, the port will be unavailable.
+Only exit using ctrl-c for now.

 ## 11/25/25
 ### What I did:
 * Updated moderation.py to handle spam, mention spam, and bad words